 Transforming Lives Center

 The Transforming Lives Center is the first private school-based full resource center on Oahu to provide comprehensive assessments of students who maybe struggling in a traditional school setting or facing academic challenges because of the pandemic.
+Students in kindergarten to 12th grade may get an assessment.

 Assets is the only school in Hawaii specializing in educating children who are dyslexic, gifted, or learn differently.
 The objective of the Transforming Lives Center is to help parents and students understand dyslexia, dysgraphia, dyscalculia, attention deficit hyperactivity disorder (ADHD), and executive dysfunction.
 The center will be equipped to evaluate at-risk students in-person or virtually.
 Early intervention will help in the statewide effort to reduce high school drop-out rates.
 According to the National Center for Learning Disabilities: “Students with specific learning disabilities drop-out of high school nearly three times the rate of all students.
 One in 5 children in the U.S. have learning and attention issues.”
 Assets has always been a private school with a public purpose providing community outreach to teachers and parents to understand learning differences.